-This article discusses integrating Egnyte and Google Cloud Platform (GCP) to deploy a hybrid cloud and on-premises model.
+This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

 With Egnyte Connect, customers who require that some content remain on-premises and who must avoid a cloud-only model can easily use Cloud Storage in addition to their on-premises storage.

 Egnyte delivers EFSS services that anticipate IT and business needs, so users can easily, securely, and intelligently access and share files stored on premises and in Cloud Storage.
 Egnyte provides unparalleled flexibility, unified visibility, and centralized control over data to facilitate collaboration and to optimize legacy and future infrastructure investments.
-Egnyte Connect also works with G Suite.
+Egnyte Connect also works with Google Workspace.

 Integrating Google Cloud with Egnyte Connect

 Enterprise organizations often need to collaborate on large files, such as videos, construction blueprints, or medical imagery.
 Storing these file types in the cloud might result in undesirable latency using a pure cloud-based storage approach, and potentially business disruption if internet connectivity is lost.
 The problem is compounded for geographically dispersed organizations, where some locations might have an unreliable or narrow pipe to the cloud.

 Egnyte's hybrid deployment model offers the option to deploy an on-premises storage device located at each of the user facilities which is connected through Egnyte's Storage Sync product to the cloud.
 Content stored in a public cloud is synchronized through Egnyte to this on-premises storage.
 As a result, access to content is real-time and reliable.
 Users based in different locations can collaborate on their content while maintaining version control and having access to the most recent content.

 Large, unwieldy files aren't the only concern of companies with hybrid model enterprise file sync and share needs.
 Additional considerations include regulatory or compliance requirements, or business continuity requirements that ensure the organization can function if internet connectivity is disrupted.

 Companies that are interested in a hybrid model want: